Evactron Turbo Plasma Cleaning (E-Series) FAQ

 What are they?

-The Evactron ES and EP are new vacuum appliances for removing trace carbon from SEMs (Scanning Electron Microscopes) and high vacuum chambers.
+The Evactron E50/E50 E-TC/E16, ES and U50 models are new vacuum accessories for removing trace hydrocarbons from SEMs, FIBs and HV and UHV vacuum chambers.
+XEI’s plasma R & D team has designed these systems with sixteen to fifty watt cleaning power, providing fast, reliable high-performance cleaning.
+The critical RF generator and impedance matches are upgraded versions of units used in XEI’s fully featured Evactron De-Contaminators.
+Flowing afterglows give high oxygen radical concentrations for fast cleaning due to longer mean free paths in the 2-20 milliTorr region.
+A fixed input gas flow rate removes the need for pressure gauges and variable gas flow valves.
 They are affordable, easy to use, and require no adjustment to clean in any vacuum system equipped with a turbomolecular pump.
-No special gases are needed for operation as they use room air.
-Simply install one on a vacuum chamber, apply vacuum, and switch on.
+No special gases are needed for operation as they use room air (alternate gas models are available).
+Simply install the Evactron on a vacuum chamber, apply vacuum and switch on.
 “They just work.”

 Why are they better?

-The Evactron ES model is made to be integrated with new SEMs to be commanded by the SEM computer so that it can only be operated when the high voltage is off to the electron gun and detectors, and the gun valve is closed.
+The Evactron ES was designed to be integrated with new Tescan FIB/SEMs that are commanded by the SEM computer so that it can only be operated when the high voltage is off to the electron gun and detectors, and the gun valve is closed.
 Oxygen cleaning plasma can destroy the electron gun by poisoning the emitter.
-Evactron models have always provided safety to electron guns through the SEM interlock system.
+Evactron models have always provided protection of electron guns through the SEM interlock system.

-XEI Scientifics research shows that high cleaning rates are achieved by the Evactron ES and EP by a combination of factors.
+XEI Scientific research shows that high cleaning rates are achieved by the Evactron E50/E50E-TC/E16/U50 and ES models by a combination of factors.
 These are:

 - Low air flow between 15 and 25 sccm into the plasma